wesleyem/th57/QOD.md

 1. Inbound to Site 8 for a Welcome Station entry, aircraft shall head east along the north side of ____ at ____ feet MSL and ___ KIAS
     1. I-10; 700; 100
     1. RWOP 7-41

+## Electrical Fire - Unknown Origin

+1. What is the purpose of the accumulator cans, and where are they located?
+1. The departure corner at Site 8 is the __________ corner

+## Electrical Fire - Known Origin

+1. How many chip detectors are installed on the aircraft?
+1. How is Point WHISKEY defined?

+## Smoke and Fume Elimination

+1. The oil cooling fan provides cooling air for what components?
+1. A maximum of ___ aircraft may operate at NOLF Spencer.

+## Hydraulic System Failure

+1. What type of construction is the tailboom?
+What is the benefit of this design?
+1. At NOLF Spencer, how is No Man's Land defined?